Firesphere/silverstripe-searcher/README.md

 ## Other

 This module is given "as is" and I am not responsible for any damage it might do to your brain, dog, computer or website.

-This module is published under BSD 2-clause license, although these are not in the actual classes, the license does apply.
+This module is published under BSD 2-clause license, although these are not in the actual classes, the license does apply:

 Copyright (c) 2012, Simon "Sphere" Erkelens
 All rights reserved.